NHMosko/favorite-directors/README.md

 # Favorite Directors
 A Python app for parsing IMDb ratings csv and generating a favorite director list, based on number of movies watched and average rating.

-_This is the backend counterpart to [favorite-directors-visualizer](https://github.com/nhmosko/favorite-directors-visualizer)._
+_This is a deprecated version of [favorite-directors-visualizer](https://github.com/nhmosko/favorite-directors-visualizer)._

 ## 1. Export your IMDb ratings